Hurricane-force winds wreak havoc in Britain, head to Europe

 In western Denmark the 72-year-old female passenger of a truck died when the vehicle overturned in high winds.

-North Sea oil and gas producers including ConocoPhillips (COP.N), Maersk Oil (MAERSKb.CO), and Statoil (STL.OL) cut production and evacuated staff from some platforms.
+North Sea oil and gas producers including ConocoPhillips, Maersk Oil, and Statoil cut production and evacuated staff from some platforms.

 Low-lying coastal areas of eastern England were waiting for the storm to hit on Thursday evening, with the Environment Agency issuing 41 severe flood warnings, the highest category.